-Next, take an old toothbrush and dip the brush head into the craft paint.
+Next, take a toothbrush and dip the brush head into the craft paint.

-Place your thumb or pointer finger onto the toothbrush head and rub the bristles back and forth creating a spray pattern onto your painted eggs.
+Place your thumb or pointer finger onto the toothbrush head and rub the bristles back and forth creating a spray pattern onto your DIY Robin eggs.

 You can make the paint speckles be as heavy